-SKYCHAIN TECHNOLOGIES INC. Management Discussion and Analysis For the Year Ended March 31, 2022
+SKYCHAIN TECHNOLOGIES INC.

+Management Discussion and Analysis For the Three Months Ended June 30, 2022

-This management discussion and analysis of the financial position and results of operation ("MD&A") for SkyChain Technologies Inc. (formerly Green Valley Mine Incorporated) ("SkyChain" or the "Company") is prepared as at November 4, 2022 and is intended to assist in the understanding and assessment of trends and significant changes in the results of operations and financial condition of the Company.
-As such, it should be read in conjunction with the audited consolidated financial statements as at March 31, 2022 and for the year then ended which were prepared in accordance with the International Financial Reporting Standards ("IFRS").
+This management discussion and analysis of the financial position and results of operation ("MD&A") for SkyChain Technologies Inc. ("SkyChain" or the "Company") is prepared as at January 18, 2023 and is intended to assist in the understanding and assessment of trends and significant changes in the results of operations and financial condition of the Company.
+As such, it should be read in conjunction with the audited consolidated financial statements as at March 31, 2022 and for the year then ended which were prepared in accordance with the International Financial Reporting Standards ("IFRS"), as well as the unaudited consolidated financial statements as at June 30, 2022 and for the three months then ended which were prepared in accordance with the International Accounting Standard 34, Interim Financial Reporting ("IAS 34").

 All dollar figures included therein and in the following MD&A are quoted in Canadian dollars.
-Additional information relevant to the Company's activities can be found on SEDAR at www.sedar.com.
+Additional information relevant to the Company's activities can be found on SEDAR at www.sedar.com